lamm-mit/HierarchicalDesign/README.md

 ### Markus J. Buehler
 email: mbuehler@mit.edu

-Abstract: In this study we report a computational approach towards multiscale architected materials analysis and design.
+We report a computational approach towards multiscale architected materials analysis and design.
 A particular challenge in modeling and simulation of materials, and especially the development of hierarchical design approaches, has been to identify ways by which complex multi-level material structures can be effectively modeled.
 One way to achieve this is to use coarse-graining approaches, where  physical relationships can be effectively described with reduced dimensionality.
 In this paper we report an integrated deep neural network architecture that first learns coarse-grained representations of complex hierarchical microstructure data via a discrete variational autoencoder and then utilizes an attention-based diffusion model solve both forward and inverse problems, including a capacity to solve degenerate design problems.
 As an application, we demonstrate the method in the analysis and design of hierarchical highly porous metamaterials within the context of nonlinear stress-strain responses to compressive deformation.
 We validate the mechanical behavior and mechanisms of deformation using embedded-atom molecular dynamics simulations carried out for copper and nickel, showing good agreement with the design objectives.

+## Key steps

+This repository contains a VQ-VAE model to learn codebook representations of hierarchical structures, and generative attention-diffusion model models to produce microstructural candidates from stress-strain conditioning, and stress-strain results from microstructural input.

+Users should first train the VQ-VAE model, then the attention-diffusion models.

 ##### Reference: